sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/paris-day3/index.md

   - Travel
   - Paris
   - France
-description: "TODO"
+description: I went to the Louvre and walked to the Notre Dame Cathedral.
 draft: true
 ---

-Today, I went to the Louvre and walked to Notre Dame.
+Today, I went to the Louvre and walked to the Notre Dame Cathedral.

+I booked a tour of the Louvre, and

 * castle under the Louvre